 And that was the beginning of our life here in Corfu…….

 As I mentioned the reason for this blog is actually a few things – firstly we have now been here more than half our lives, this is our home for better and for worse.
-During that time a lot has happened, we have had various jobs, I now have my own company dealing with holidays, but also, I have a share in a long-term rental company and deal with a lot of people who like us want to change their lives and think about living here, maybe something here will help them, it was much easier back when we did it and a lot has changed since then, and a lot of it not for the better.
-Andy has spent his Corfu life in, on or at least near the sea and together we have had and raised a child here, dealt with the health care side of Greece including various hospital stays – there will be a whole few pages about that! – bought a wreck of a building and restored it to a lovely little village home [could write a whole book on that!] , and a whole load of other adventures and basically survived to tell the tale!!
+During that time a lot has happened, we have had various jobs, I now have my own company dealing with holidays, but also, long-term rentals and House sales and deal with a lot of people who like us want to change their lives and think about living here, maybe something here will help them, it was much easier back when we did it and a lot has changed since then, and a lot of it not for the better.
+Andy has spent his Corfu life in, on or at least near the sea and together we have had and raised a child here, dealt with the health care side of Greece including various hospital stays – there will be a whole few pages about that! – bought a wreck of a building and restored it to a lovely little village home [could write a whole book on that!], and a whole load of other adventures and basically survived to tell the tale!!